WKHB (AM): 1996 sale

 The station was sold in 1996 to Broadcast Communications, Inc.

 Broadcast Communications, Inc. moved WHJB's transmitter site closer to Pittsburgh, raised its daytime power twice, and changed its community of license to Irwin, Pennsylvania, a nearby suburb of Pittsburgh.
 WHJB had always been primarily a Westmoreland County, Pennsylvania radio station while WKHB with its higher power and closer tower, aspires to serve the tri-state greater Pittsburgh area.

 Although the station continued to operate as a music-formatted, stand-alone AM outlet for several more years, the call letter change to WKHB in 1999 was more or less concurrent with a format switch to all paid programming.
-Music continues to air in the station's off-peak hours, 7:15 p.m. to 6:30 a.m., consisting of classic hits from the mid-1960s to the mid-’80s.
+Music continues to air in the station's off-peak hours, 7:30 p.m. to 6:30 a.m., consisting of classic hits from the mid-1960s to the mid-1980s.

-Program Hosts
+Program hosts

 Morning host and station manager Barry Banker celebrated 40 years with the station in 2006.
 Banker retired and was replaced in morning drive by Bill Korch from nearby WEDO.

 Veteran Pittsburgh on-air personality and programmer Clarke Ingram was associated with the station (and sister station WKFB) as Program Director and Operations Manager for several years in the mid-2000s.

-Caleb Michaels and Michael J. Daniels appear at various times, often at night, doing the classic hits format, which at times is simulcast with sister station 103.9 WKHB-FM.
+Caleb Michaels and Michael J. Daniels appear at various times, often at night, doing the classic hits format, which at times is simulcast with sister station 103.9 WLSW.

 KHB also features a variety of talk programming including: health, ministry, and local issues.
 KHB has an extended lineup of weekend polka shows that air on Saturdays and Sundays.